seitbekir/project-lint/README.md

 ### `${{ParentName}}`

-Use the same name as the parent folder, but the first letter must be lowercase.
+Use the same name as the parent folder, but the first letter must be uppercase.

 ```yaml
 - name: Batman